arco-design/arco-design-mobile/packages/arcodesign/components/ellipsis/README.en-US.md

 ### Data Display

 # Ellipsis

-Text ellipsis component supports multi-line abbreviations, rich text, custom abbreviations, tail character filtering, etc.
+Text ellipsis component supports multi-line abbreviations, rich text, custom abbreviations, tail character filtering, etc. If the incoming text contains newline characters `\n`, it is recommended to replace `\n` with `<br/>`, and render the text using **dangerouslyUseInnerHTML**.

 ======